 Curious which of these research peptides is the right one to start researching?
-This guide should help.
+This comprehensive review should help.

 Both sermorelin and ipamorelin work to increase the amount of human growth hormone (HGH) produced and secreted by the pituitary gland.

 But while these two peptides can have similar effects, they work in slightly different ways.

 In this post, we will present a detailed rundown of both sermorelin and ipamorelin, including how they work, what benefits they offer, and what side effects they may cause when administered to test subjects.